 As great as it is to stay in touch with those we used to be on staff with or once coached, nothing compares to uninterrupted time laughing and reflecting on crazy adventures lived together.

 For many in this group, our early coaching experiences were influenced by the opportunity to be on staff under the couple in the center.
 It’s been 15 years since we left Andy’s staff and even though he’s now easily identified by his silver beard, I’ll always remember the day he was named head coach of my now alma mater.

 Andy recently celebrated his 50th birthday and as part of that celebration, our group took time to reflect on our how life timelines have been directly influenced by Andy’s decisions.
-This group spent much of our 20’s and early 30’s together either as coach/player or on coaching staffs together.
-Between us there have been 23 coaching jobs (at least) which have covered 7 states.
+This group spent much of our 20’s and early 30’s together either as coach/player or on coaching staff together.
+Between us, there have been 23 coaching jobs (at least) that have covered 7 states.
 We’ve had amazing seasons and terrible ones.
 At one point while four of the families here were on staff together we averaged someone having a new baby every 6 months.

 The memories are great, but the legacy cannot be ignored.
 Andy took a risk with each of these men when he hired them.
 He took a risk when he created space for us to all learn as dating, engaged and newlywed couples.
 For Ordell and I, our relationship with Andy and Betsy began when we were still college students, and included two short windows on staff.
 My story is unique because I was an athletic training student and served Andy’s football teams for a few years.

 Andy and Betsy modeled life both on and off the field.
 We watched them make hard decisions for their family.
 We watched them pursue the Lord together and individually.
 Mostly, we experienced life together through meals, games, bus rides, and prayer.
 Our experience was such a positive one that years later their influence is still easily identified in our current team and staff interactions even with our individual adaptations.